Table of Contents[Hide][Show]

 Thanks to ChatGPT, in just a few months, chatbots went from small obscure tools to a mainstream deployment across the Internet.
 Companies like Microsoft and Google invested billions into AI technology and will integrate generative AI into every element of their software products.

 What makes the generative AI technology so exciting is also what makes it so frightening.
-With its amazing natural language ability, its becoming difficult to tell the difference between a bot and real person.
+With its amazing natural language ability, it’s becoming difficult to tell the difference between a bot and real person.

 Leave a Reply